-1. System to ensure that the execution of the duties of directors and employees conforms with laws, regulations, and the articles of incorporation
+1. System to ensure that the execution of the duties of Directors and employees conforms with laws, regulations, and the articles of incorporation

 The Company has established the Code of Conduct of the Mitsubishi Paper Mills Group and Mitsubishi Paper Mills Group Compliance Conduct Standards.
 The President repeatedly explains the spirit of such standards to the executives and employees of the Company and carries out activities to promote a deeper understanding of corporate ethics, thereby ensuring that legal compliance is a precondition for all corporate activities.
-The Company endeavors to maintain the order and safety of civil society and corporate activities and thoroughly implements organizational crisis management.

-The Compliance Committee, which operates under the control of the Legal Dept. as a secretariat, will be placed under the Sustainability Promotion Committee.
+The Compliance Committee, which operates under the control of the Corporate Governance Management Dept. as a secretariat, will be placed under the Sustainability Promotion Committee.
 The Compliance Committee will carry out training and educational activities to disseminate the Code of Conduct and Standards and ensure legal compliance for penetration throughout the Group.

-Executives and employees will promptly report any compliance problem discovered to a department responsible for handling the problem through their office organization or through a hotline (controlled by Internal Audit Dept.) inside or outside the Company.
-The department to handle such problem will determine measures to prevent recurrence after consultations with General Affairs & Personnel Dept., Legal Dept., or Internal Audit Dept.
+If executives and employees discover a compliance problem, they will promptly report it to the department responsible for handling the problem through their office organization or report it through the internal hotline under the jurisdiction of the Internal Audit Dept. or through a more independent external hotline.
+The department to handle such problem will determine measures to prevent recurrence after consultations with Corporate Governance Management Dept., Human Resources Dept., or Internal Audit Dept.